harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### After moving the pipeline source code from Inline to Repository.
 Is there a way to roll back this change as we cannot find it in the UI?
 No, You should not face any issues with the trigger when it comes to inline or remote pipeline.
 There is no way to roll back.

-However, you can copy the yaml from your git and create a new inline pipeline in Harness or you can use the import from remote option and create a new remote pipeline let us know if you encounter any issues with the trigger we will help you with the next steps.
+However, you can copy the yaml from your Git and create a new inline pipeline in Harness or you can use the import from remote option and create a new remote pipeline let us know if you encounter any issues with the trigger we will help you with the next steps.

-### Is it possible to remove permissible actions from the Wait Step?
-No, removing the permissible actions from the Wait Step is not possible.
-The Wait Step provides the options to Mark as Success and Mark as Failed, which are necessary for the step to proceed with the pipeline execution.

-However, you can set a failure strategy for the Wait Step to ensure that the pipeline execution fails if the step is marked as failed.
-Additionally, you can set a longer timeout duration to ensure that the mandatory waiting time is enforced.

 ### We want our helm deployments through Harness to wait for the objects to be in the ready state and then only exit with status.
 Currently, it is executing helm upgrade and exiting but we wanted to run something like this: helm upgrade --install --atomic --timeout 20m \<release_name> \<chart_name> How can we do this with Harness?